PowerDNS/pdns/docs/backends/ldap.rst

 Currently there are two options: Set ``ldap-method`` to ``strict`` to have the code automatically derive PTR records from A and AAAA records in the tree.
-Or, in ``simple`` and ``tree`` modes, create additional objects explictly mapping each address to a PTR record.
+Or, in ``simple`` and ``tree`` modes, create additional objects explicitly mapping each address to a PTR record.

 For ``strict`` or ``simple`` modes, first create an object with an SOA record for the reverse-lookup zone(s) corresponding to the A and AAAA